Bebearia sophus

 Bebearia sophus, the Sophus forester, is a butterfly in the family Nymphalidae.
 It is found in Senegal, Guinea-Bissau, Guinea, Sierra Leone, Liberia, Ivory Coast, Ghana, Togo, Benin, Nigeria, Cameroon, the Democratic Republic of the Congo, Uganda, Rwanda, Kenya, Tanzania and possibly Gabon, the Republic of the Congo, the Central African Republic and Angola.
 The habitat consists of low to montane forests.

+E. sophus F. (41 b) is distinguished by the pointed, almost falcate forewing with the distal margin broadly emarginate.
+In the male the wings are very dark brown above with rather indistinct transverse bands;